clareaulab/clareau-lab-website-old/join/index.md

 {% capture hiring %} **The lab is recruiting at all levels.** Email Caleb to discuss a possible position. {% endcapture %}
 {% include alert.html type="info" content=hiring %}

-## Philosophy

-Our mission as a lab is to train and develop the next generation of scientific leaders.
-Whether you see yourself continuing in academia, building your own startup, teaching, pursuing science policy, or are trying to figure it out, we will help you attain the skills and expertise needed to excel in the next phase of your career.

-In this pursuit, we are committed to ensuring that the environment in the lab is inclusive of individuals from diverse socio-economic, educational, and cultural backgrounds.
-**We will always prioritize people over projects**.

 {% include section.html %}